- Customers will save $100 on any new booking of a 2024 REI adventure travel trip in North America.

-Our trip begins today in Scottsdale, Arizona.
-We meet our guides and the other trip members at 8am to begin our transfer to the Grand Canyon South Rim with a stop (and optional pickup) in Flagstaff, Arizona.
+Our trip begins today in Phoenix, Arizona.
+We meet our guides and the other trip members in the morning to begin our transfer to the Grand Canyon South Rim with a stop (and optional pickup) in Flagstaff, Arizona.
 We travel through the Sonoran Desert, filled with towering saguaro cactus, gradually climbing thousands of feet onto a high plateau covered in vast pine forests capped off by the San Francisco Peaks.
 Along the way our guides offer insight into the geological and natural history of this unique landscape.
 Soon we arrive at the Grand Canyon, where we'll enjoy lunch before our afternoon hike along the Rim trail.
 Tonight we enjoy the sunset and dinner in Grand Canyon Village.
 We will get a rundown of the trip itinerary, gear check, and pack our daypacks for tomorrow’s big hike.
 Meals included: lunch, dinner.

 Hiking: 3 miles; Terrain: Maintained trail with 100' elevation gain/loss total.

 Note on Lodging: Our lodging this evening will be at either Kachina Lodge, Thunderbird Lodge, or one of the equivalent hotels at the south rim of the Grand Canyon.
 More specific details will be provided on the Final Bulletin you receive closer to your trip date.